 Now and then I found the narration poetry rather flat and supposed that that was because it was by amateurs.
 I was then further distracted when, having lowered my expectations, I had them raised, from time to time, by a line or two of evident skill.

-I learned later that Northern Irish poet, Nick Laird wrote both the narration and the performance pieces, basing his work on the interview transcripts.
+I learned later that Northern Irish poet, Nick Laird wrote both the narration and the performance pieces for Troubles, basing his work on the interview transcripts.
 Brian Hill told me that the poet aimed for a very light touch adaptation of the original contributions and I assume this accounts for the prosaic nature of some of the poetry.
 I find that much less of an issue than the distraction.
 The film uses some minimal on-screen captions for signposting and I think a tiny steer on authorship could have had big benefits.

 It would be very interesting to read the poetry, especially if transcripts were available too.
 Brian Hill is not aware of any plans to produce any version.